 How to Deal with CERB Repayment

-In the meantime, while the Government of Canada irons out a new plan for the timely repayment of CERB, here are a few tips on how to address CERB repayment:
+In the meantime, while the Government of Canada irons out a new plan for paying back CERB, here are a few tips on how to address CERB repayment:

 - Get your taxes done early to allow yourself enough time to repay the amount due and/or look into repayment options.
 The CRA says it can come up with individual arrangements based on one’s ability to pay.